 I work intuitively, often feeling the need to explore in some depth the past as well as the present, and some of this work can be quite challenging.
 However, you will always be in control of the pace and depth of the work, and will discover more about yourself as we progress, including how many of your own resources you can uncover and begin to use.
 This can be really empowering and can give you a much more positive sense of who you really are.
 I feel it is important to regularly review the progress of therapy and to be open to change in all aspects of the work.

-It is vital that all therapists undergo regular clinical supervision, through which is gained a different perspective by a fellow professional of some of the issues I am working with.
-Supervisors are very experienced counsellors and psychotherapists themselves, sometimes with some specialist knowledge and specific supervision training, and the work we do is completely confidential.
+It is vital that all therapists undergo regular clinical supervision, through which is often gained a different perspective of some of the issues being presented by clients.
+It is an obligation in order to maintain membership of the NCPS, and is the same with all other membership bodies.
+Supervisors are very experienced counsellors and psychotherapists themselves, sometimes with some specialist knowledge and specific supervision training.
+Confidentiality is a very important aspect of this work.

-I am listed in the UK & Ireland Counsellor Directory
+I am also listed in the UK & Ireland Counsellor Directory

 (You will find articles by me on the Find Your Counsellor directory and on the Counselling Directory.)